Essex County Government Complex: Leroy F. Smith Jr. Public Safety Building

 Leroy F. Smith Jr. Public Safety Building was originally built as a county jail at the same time as the adjacent 1970 Veterans Courthouse.
 It replaced the Old Essex County Jail, parts of which dated from the 19th century and had become outdated and inadequate.
-The jail was subsequently replaced circa 2007 by the Essex County Correctional Facility on Doremus Avenue near Port Newark.
+In 2004, inmates were moved to a new jail on Doremus Avenue.

 The 13-story building at Howard Street and Nelson Place is across from Veterans Memorial Park.
 It was rehabilitated/retrofitted to offices 2008–2010 at the cost of $24 million, its 13th floor becoming a conference center and renumbered to become the 14th.
 It was dedicated to Leroy F. Smith Jr., associate director of Emergency Medical Services at UMDNJ-The University Hospital for 38 years, who had once entered the jail alone and negotiated the release of a hostage held during prison strike.

 Among other, it houses offices of the New Jersey Superior Court, Appellate Division, the New Jersey Office of Homeland Security and Preparedness, and the Essex County Schools of Technology.
 Congressman Donald Payne Jr. maintains his New Jersey office in the building.